-Since 1993, Prof. Sterio has continued his successful career at the Department of Neurosurgery at the NYU School of Medicine, where he used the microelectrode technique for the treatment of Parkinson's disease in humans [20].
+Since 1993, Prof. Sterio continued his successful career at the Department of Neurosurgery at NYU School of Medicine where he uses microelectrode technique for the treatment of Parkinson's disease in humans [20].

-Prof. Filipović and Prof. Ivetić completed their specialization in neuropsychiatry and subspecialization in neurophysiological diagnostics, and Prof. Naumović in physical medicine with medical rehabilitation.
-Studies on experimental animals have gained new value because they became the basis for close cooperation with clinics and for the improvement of their work.
-The outcome of this developmental course was targeted research, which was carefully planned in close collaboration with clinics, and results that improved the concepts of prevention and provided a better outcome of therapeutic treatment of patients with neurological disorders [21].
+Prof. Filipović and Prof. Ivetić completed a specialization in neuropsychiatry and subspecialization in neurophysiological diagnostics and Prof. Naumović physical medicine with medical rehabilitation.
+The studies conducted on experimental animals have gained a new value because they became the basis for close cooperation with clinics and for the improvement of their work.
+The outcome of this developmental course was targeted research which was carefully planned in close collaboration with clinics and results that improved the concepts of prevention and provided a better outcome of therapeutic treatment of patients with neurological disorders [21].
 Certainly, from this kind of cooperation, a series of multidisciplinary scientific publications emerged.